ericcornelissen/shescape/README.md

 [![NPM Package][npm-image]][npm-url]
 [![Documentation][docs-image]][docs-url]

 A simple shell escape package for JavaScript.
-Use it to escape user-specified inputs to shell commands to prevent [shell injection].
+Use it to escape user-controlled inputs to shell commands to prevent [shell injection].

 ## Example

-> Please read [the documentation][docs-url] for more information.
+> Please read [the full documentation][docs-url] for more information.

 Below is a basic example of how to use _Shescape_.
 In this example `spawn` is used to invoke a shell command and `shescape.quoteAll` is used to quote and